adrinux/ansible_role_forgejo/README.md

 I'll be happy to fix any issues you raise, or even better, review your pull requests :)

 ## History of this role
 This ansible role was originally developed on [github.com/thomas-maurice/ansible-role-gitea](https://github.com/thomas-maurice/ansible-role-gitea.git).
-Since the role there has some problems like default values for the location of the gitea repositories and the merging of pull requests usually takes several months, a fork of the role was created that offers the same.
+Since the role there had some problems like default values for the location of the gitea repositories and the merging of pull requests usually takes several months, a fork of the role was created that offered the same.
 Only tidier and with the claim to react faster to issues and pull requests.

+Later the role was modified to allow the installation of Forgejo or Gitea.
+Following the divergence of Forgejo from Gitea in 2024, this role was forked into specific Gitea and Forgejo versions at the beginning of 2025.

 It is now Part of the [l3d.git](https://galaxy.ansible.com/l3d/git) Collection too.